SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 With ChatGPT starting a storm of transformative applications worldwide, the advent of large language models (LLMs) has revolutionized the paradigm of scientific research, shifting from data-driven methods to AI-driven science.
 While LLMs have demonstrated significant promise in many fields of science, the development of material knowledge-guided, domain-specific LLMs remains challenges.
 In this review, the key milestones of LLMs are discussed, and guidelines for building LLMs are provided, including determining objectives, designing model architectures, data curation, and establishing training and evaluation frameworks.
 Furthermore, methodologies for creating domain-specific models through fine-tuning, retrieval-augmented generation, prompt engineering, and AI agents are explored.
 Additionally, the applications of LLMs in materials science are investigated, ranging from structured information extraction and property prediction to autonomous laboratories and robotics.
 Finally, challenges such as resource demands, dataset quality, benchmarking, hallucination mitigation, and AI safety are reported alongside emerging opportunities, positioning LLMs as a pivotal tool in advancing materials discovery and innovation.

-**Tags:** AI agent, AI for science, Autonomous laboratory, Large language model, Materials science
+**Tags:** Materials science, Large language model, AI agent, AI for science, Autonomous laboratory

 ---

-## 201. Battery lifetime prediction across diverse ageing conditions with inter-cell deep learning
+## 202. Battery lifetime prediction across diverse ageing conditions with inter-cell deep learning

 **Authors:** Han Zhang, Yuqi Li, Shun Zheng, Ziheng Lu, Xiaofan Gui, Wei Xu, Jiang Bian